ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

     await DataInput.firstState.set()
 ```

-In the decorator of a handler, you may see state='*', meaning the handler will be triggered regardless of the bot's state.
-If we want the handler to activate only in a specific state, we specify it, such as state=DataInput.firstState, ensuring the handler runs only when the bot is in firstState.
+In the decorator of a handler, you may see `state='*'`, meaning the handler will be triggered regardless of the bot's state.
+If we want the handler to activate only in a specific state, we specify it, such as `state=DataInput.firstState`, ensuring the handler runs only when the bot is in `firstState`.

 After the user sends `/start` command, the bot will check if the user is in database using `db.check_user` function.
 If not, it will add him.
 This function will also return the bool value and we can use it to address the user differently.
 After that, the bot will set the state to `firstState`.